modxcms/AjaxSearch/ajaxSearch_readme.txt

     [+as.tvname+], [+as.tvnameShow+], [+as.tvnameClass+]

-    Where tvname is the MODx name of a TV
+    Where tvname is the MODX name of a TV

     [+as.tvname+] is the HTML output of your TV [+as.tvnameShow+] = 1 if the TV is not NULL